Graphic Design vs. Illustration: What’s The Difference?

 Graphic Design Tools

-In the olden days, graphic design was often done manually by physically cutting and pasting different things together to be copied and printed in an old-fashioned print shop.
-Today, most graphic design is digital, using tools like Adobe Photoshop, Adobe Illustrator, Adobe InDesign, and a host of other image creation, manipulation, and layout tools.
+In the olden days, visual compositions were often done manually by physically cutting and pasting different things together to be copied and printed in an old-fashioned print shop.
+Today, most graphic design is digital, using tools like Adobe Photoshop, Adobe Illustrator, Adobe InDesign, and a host of other image creation, manipulation, and layout tools for digital images.

-Graphic design helps to create clarity.
+- To create clarity.
 Today, the Nike logo is iconic and doesn’t require text, but it wasn’t always that way.
-Incorporating copy into a design can help to make the message very clear.
+Incorporating copy into a graphic can help to make the message very clear.

-Graphic design creates cohesion.
-Graphic designers choose colors, fonts, size, and scale, and make sure that all the elements work together.
+- To create cohesion.
+Graphic designers choose colors, fonts, size, and scale, and make sure that all the design elements work together.

-Graphic design is ideal for creating brand logos.
+- Ideal for creating brand logos.
 If you can’t tell by now, graphic design is perfect for creating logos and brand imagery.
-Whether the logo includes an illustration or not, the graphic designer considers all the visual messaging and pulls it together.
+Whether the logo includes an illustration or not, the graphic designer considers all the visual arts and messaging and pulls it together.